-In particular, each school should pay attention to the fact that the perspectives and ways of thinking pertinent to each subject (discipline-based epistemological approaches, hereinafter referred to as "Approaches") can be forged in pupils with their experience to apply the knowledge and skills they have acquired through subject learning and other educational activities, to exert their abilities to think, make judgement and express themselves, and to demonstrate their motivation to learn, and humanity so that they will grasp and consider targeted subject matter appropriately and deeply and should also promote learning with a focus on the process where pupils can deepen their understanding by integrating sporadically acquired fragments of knowledge, weave closely examined information into thoughts, work out the solutions to the problems they have detected, and come up with new creations based on their desires and ideas, while utilizing Approaches they have acquired through learning, pertinent to each subject.
+In particular, each school should pay attention to the fact that the perspectives and ways of thinking pertinent to each subject (discipline-based epistemological approaches, hereinafter referred to as "Approaches") can be forged in students with their experiences to apply the knowledge and skills they have acquired through subject learning and other educational activities, to exert their abilities to think, make judgement and express themselves, and to demonstrate their motivation to learn, and humanity so that they will grasp and consider targeted subject matter appropriately and deeply and should also promote learning with a focus on the process where students can deepen their understanding by integrating sporadically acquired fragments of knowledge, weave closely examined information into thoughts, work out the solutions to the problems they have detected, and come up with new creations based on their desires and ideas, while utilizing Approaches they have acquired through learning, pertinent to each subject.

-- (2) In order to develop the language ability specified in II.
-2 (1), each school should put in place the necessary language environment and enhance the language activities of the pupils in accordance with the characteristics of the subjects, etc., primarily Japanese language.
-In conjunction with this, they should enhance the reading activities as specified in (7). - (3) In order to develop the information literacyspecified in II.
-2 (1), each school should put in place the necessary environment for utilizing information devices, such as computers and information and communications networks, etc. and enhance learning activities that properly utilize these devices.
-Furthermore, each school should also use other teaching materials and aids properly, such as statistical materials and newspapers, audiovisual teaching materials and other teaching and learning devices.
+(2) In order to develop the language ability specified in II.
+2 (1), each school should put in place the necessary language environment and enhance the language activities of the students in accordance with the characteristics of the subjects, primarily Japanese language.
+In conjunction with this, they should enhance the reading activities as specified in (7).